 2020 started off as planned and then deteriorated to a quiet time back home at the acreage.
-If this is normal it will be okay, if lonely and a bit on the dull side.
+If this is normal it will be okay, albeit lonely and a bit on the dull side.
 We are grateful we and our family are all healthy.
 My university gap year turned into thirty years.
 Hopefully the Covid gap year limits itself to about a year.

 January – We started the year by winterizing the water system and then leaving for Edmonton to fly to Nicaragua where we helped a bit with Medfest, the annual Way of the Cross, medical outreach.